2002 North Carolina House of Representatives election

 The North Carolina House of Representatives election of 2002 were held on November 5, 2002, as part of the biennial election to the General Assembly.
 All 120 seats in the North Carolina House of Representatives were elected.

-It is not to be confused with the election to the United States House of Representatives, which was held in North Carolina on the same day.
+Initially, Republicans flipped control of the chamber with a 61-59 majority.
+However, Republican Michael P. Decker switched parties, and tied the chamber at 60-60 until the next election, when he ran as a Republican again.